Direct Loan Program Questions and Answers

-- Direct Subsidized Loans and Direct Unsubsidized Loans with a first disbursement date between July 1, 2009, and June 30, 2010, have a loan fee of 1.5%.
+- Direct Subsidized Loans and Direct Unsubsidized Loans with a first disbursement date on or after July 1, 2013, have a loan fee of 1.051%.

-- Direct Subsidized Loans and Direct Unsubsidized Loans with a first disbursement date on or after July 1, 2010, will have a loan fee of 1%.
+- All Direct PLUS Loans (parent and graduate/professional) with a first disbursement date on or after July 1, 2013, have a loan fee of 4.204%.

 Q1.
 Who handles follow-up with borrowers with incomplete MPNs?

 A1.
 The Direct Loan Electronic MPN Web site performs edits during the MPN completion process, which eliminates most errors and the need for follow-up.
 Paper MPNs submitted with errors are returned to the school/borrower for correction.
 As such, the school generally interacts with the borrower.
 However, COD Applicant Services (800-557-7394) is available to assist borrowers (and endorsers, when applicable) with Direct Loan MPNs and related documents.

 Q2.
 How many reminder notices are sent to a borrower after an MPN is sent?

 A2.
 If a school chooses to have the COD System print and mail their MPNs, a reminder package is sent at 30-day and 60-day intervals.
 If a school chooses to print their own MPNs, the school determines the reminder notice process.

 Q1.
 Do you have a dedicated phone number for Direct PLUS Loan borrowers?